rebelsky/sams-assorted-musings-reflections/sarah-purcell.md

 a wide variety of topics, both on campus and off.
 And, if that weren't enough, she's also responsible for us having Ed and Mary [12] in town!

-This essay, like many of my profiles, is severely incomplete.
-I know that one could easily write another dozen paragraphs on her contributes to Grinnell and its students.
-She makes Grinnell better, in small ways and large.
+This essay, like many of my profiles, is woefully incomplete.
+I know that one could easily write another dozen or more paragraphs on her contributions to the town, the College, its faculty and staff, and its students.
+One could write about her work on the [Grinnell Prize](grinnell-prize.html), her husband, her other forms of scholarship, the other committees we serve on together, and much, much more.
+But I've written enough.

+Sarah Purcell makes Grinnell better, in small ways and large.
 I feel so very lucky to have her as a colleague.

+I do have one hope, though: I've been waiting nearly twenty years for Joe Wall's _History of Grinnell College in the 20th Century_; can I dare to believe that now that Sarah is L.F.
+Parker Chair, someone might encharge her with completing that work?

 ---